 You also need to eat, because you are a human being.
 There is no person out there, fat or thin, who can live a healthy, functional life without eating a reasonable amount of food.

 There is a misconception that somehow being fat beyond a certain arbitrary line drawn in imaginary BMI sand means you have the superhuman ability, and the moral obligation, to live without food.
-Which is total bullshit.
+Which is total BS.

 Quick nutrition interlude: your body, every cell in your body but particularly your brain, runs on sugar.
 Glucose is the preferred day-to-day gasoline that makes you go.
 And, believe it or not, our body only has a short-term store (usually measured in hours) of glucose to draw on.